Give us a Call

 Dina Kogan, SLP

 She completed her Bachelor’s degree in Psychology at York University.
-She then received her Communicative Disorder Assistant post graduate certification from Durham College.
+She then received her Communicative Disorder Assistant postgraduate certification from Durham College.

 After working for several years as a Communicative Disorders Assistant and feeling passionate about the field, Dina decided to continue her education.
 She completed her Masters of Science in Speech-Language Pathology from the State University of New York at Fredonia.

-Dina has clinical experience assessing and treating preschoolers, school-aged children, and adolescents with language, articulation, motor speech, and fluency disorders.
+Dina has clinical knowledge assessing and treating preschoolers, school-aged children, and adolescents with language, articulation, motor speech, and fluency disorders.
 Dina has also worked with a diverse range of children with developmental disorders, including Autism Spectrum Disorders.

 Dina strives to make the therapy process as effective and enjoyable as possible for the client, while providing support and guidance for family members.